kkhaledhamed/Real-Time-Task-Synchronization-with-FreeRTOS/README.md

 ### Total Messages Statistics
 Detailed statistics for each iteration with queue sizes 3 and 10 are provided to evaluate the performance of the system.

-## With my very special thanks to mt teammate : https://github.com/SarahAbelatty
+## With my very special thanks to my teammate: https://github.com/SarahAbelatty